 The annual festival continues the tradition of highlighting important stories and recognizing Boston as a touchstone of the non-fiction film world.
 Festival programming foregrounds distinct perspectives, diverse communities and BIPOC voices, covering a wide range of topics including science and technology, public health, arts, LGBTQ+ issues, education, racial injustice, and politics.

-2019 GlobeDocs festival highlights include: FOR SAMA (Academy Award Nominee), THE CAVE (Academy Award Nominee), ST. LOUIS SUPERMAN (Academy Award Nominee).
+Recent GlobeDocs festival highlights include: ALL THE BEAUTY AND THE BLOODSHED (Academy Award Nominee), ALL THAT BREATHES (Academy Award Nominee), FLEE (Academy Award Nominee), ATTICA (Academy Award Nominee), CITY HALL, I AM GRETA, CODED BIAS, FOR SAMA (Academy Award Nominee), THE CAVE (Academy Award Nominee), ST. LOUIS SUPERMAN (Academy Award Nominee).

-The sixth annual festival will take place on September 30 - October 4, 2020 at the Brattle Theatre and Coolidge Corner Theatre.
+The ninth annual festival will take place on October 25-29, 2023 at the Brattle Theatre and Coolidge Corner Theatre and online.

 Audience Award: The GlobeDocs Film Festival offers an Audience Award for Best Documentary Feature and Best Short Film.
 Filmgoers will have an opportunity to vote at each screening they attend.
 Cash awards: $1,000 USD for Best Feature and $500 USD for Best Short Film.

 The Boston Globe Filmmakers Fund Award: The Boston Globe Filmmakers Fund Award, established in 2014, supports visionary filmmakers with an annual grant while furthering Boston’s role as an epicenter of documentary film.
 Contributions to the fund have been donated by patrons of GlobeDocs throughout the year.